Analysis | The American right uses truckers to import right-wing fury into Canada

 There doesn’t seem to be recent national polling evaluating the effort, but a survey conducted by Maru Public Opinion last month found that fewer than 3 in 10 Canadians felt that no vaccination requirement should be in place.
 (The mandate is that truckers either be fully vaccinated or quarantine after crossing the border, an obvious imposition on their ability to do their jobs.)
 A third of respondents said that truckers should be able to carry cargo over the border if they showed a negative test for the coronavirus.

 It’s important to note (as Prime Minister Justin Trudeau has) that most truckers are already fully vaccinated.
-The Canadian Trucking Alliance estimates that only 10 percent of the country’s truckers have not been vaccinated.
+The Canadian Trucking Alliance estimates that 10 percent of the country’s truckers have not been vaccinated.
 At the end of January, the government said there was “no sign whatsoever” that the recently implemented rule had reduced cross-border carriage.

 What is very clear is that many on the American right see the protest as righteous and inspiring.
 In a statement released by his not-yet-a-social-media-company company, former president Donald Trump praised the truckers as “peacefully protesting the harsh policies of far left lunatic Justin Trudeau.”
 He welcomed truckers “with open arms to communicate freely” on his social media platform — which he said was “coming very soon!”